Ingesting data from OpenTelemetry

 You can generate the tenant ID, access key, and secret key from BMC Helix Portal.
 For more information, see Setting up access keys for programmatic access.

-• service: Update the section with the names of the receivers, processors, and exporters for the type of data (traces and metrics) you want to collect and export.
-Entries in this section enable the components in the collector based on the configuration found in the receiversprocessors, and exporters sections.
+Specifies the names of the receivers, processors, and exporters for the type of data (traces and metrics) you want to collect and export.
+Entries in this section enable the components in the collector based on the configuration found in the receivers, processors, and exporters sections.

 Sample configuration file for an application deployed in a Kubernetes cluster